moleculerjs/moleculer/README-draft.md

     version: 1
 }
 ```
 The `name` is a required property.
 It must define.
-It was the first part of action name when you call an action with `broker.call`.
+It's the first part of actionName when you call with `broker.call`.

 The `version` is an optional property.
 If you running multiple version of a service, it needs to set.
-It will be a prefix in the action name.
+It will be a prefix in the actionName.
 For example:
 ```js
 {
     name: "posts",